pagekit/docs/quickstart.md

 ### Create the database

 Next thing we need to do is create an empty database for Pagekit to work with using a tool like [phpMyAdmin](http://http://www.phpmyadmin.net/).
 If your hoster limits you to only one database which is already used by another application, you can still use it.
 Pagekit prefixes its tables to avoid conflicts.

 ### Run the installation

 Now we are ready to run the Pagekit installation process.
 Open your browser and go to the Pagekit URL on your webserver followed by `/installer`, e.g. `http://example.com/pagekit/installer`.
 This will take you to the start screen of the installation.

-#### Database
+### Step 1: Database information

 In the first step of the installation process we give Pagekit some information to connect to the database we created earlier.